 - In a large mixing bowl add the dessicated coconut, cranberries, pepitas, sunflower seeds, sesame seeds and cashews.
 Mix together and set aside.½ cup desiccated coconut, ½ cup dried cranberries, ½ cup sunflower seeds, ½ cup sesame seeds, 1 cup dry roasted cashews, ¼ cup pepitas

 - Bring a small saucepan to a low heat.
 Add in coconut oil and allow to melt.
-Once melted add the brown rice malt syrup and almond butter and whisk over low heat for 2 minutes.⅓ cup brown rice malt syrup, 2 tablespoon coconut oil, ¼ cup almond butter
+Once melted add the brown rice malt syrup and almond butter and whisk over low heat until the mixture starts to bubble.
+Once bubbling, remove from the heat.⅓ cup brown rice malt syrup, 2 tablespoons coconut oil, ¼ cup almond butter

 - Pour the almond mixture into the dry mix and stir/press together with a wooden spoon to combine.